Linuxfabrik/lfops/CONTRIBUTING.rst

         virtualhost_port: 80
         template: 'localhost'

-Without the `state` key, the user has no way of achieving this, as they cannot remove previously defined elements from the list via the inventory.
-With the ``state`` key
+Without the ``state`` key, the user has no way of achieving this, as they cannot remove previously defined elements from the list via the inventory.
+With the ``state`` key, the combine_lod-filter will remove the vHost:

 .. code-block:: yaml